python/cpython/Doc/c-api/init.rst

    declaration.
 It is a no-op when thread support is disabled at compile time.

-All of the following functions are only available when thread support is enabled at compile time, and must be called only when the interpreter lock has been created.
+All of the following functions are only available when thread support is enabled at compile time, and must be called only when the global interpreter lock has been created.

 .. cfunction:: PyInterpreterState* PyInterpreterState_New()

    Create a new interpreter state object.
-The interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.
+The global interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.

 .. cfunction:: void PyInterpreterState_Clear(PyInterpreterState *interp)

    Reset all information in an interpreter state object.
-The interpreter lock must be held.
+The global interpreter lock must be held.

 .. cfunction:: void PyInterpreterState_Delete(PyInterpreterState *interp)

    Destroy an interpreter state object.
-The interpreter lock need not be held.
+The global interpreter lock need not be held.
 The interpreter state must have been reset with a previous call to :cfunc:`PyInterpreterState_Clear`.

 .. cfunction:: PyThreadState* PyThreadState_New(PyInterpreterState *interp)

    Create a new thread state object belonging to the given interpreter object.
-The interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.
+   The global interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.

 .. cfunction:: void PyThreadState_Clear(PyThreadState *tstate)

    Reset all information in a thread state object.
-The interpreter lock must be held.
+The global interpreter lock must be held.

 .. cfunction:: void PyThreadState_Delete(PyThreadState *tstate)

    Destroy a thread state object.
-The interpreter lock need not be held.
+The global interpreter lock need not be held.
    The thread state must have been reset with a previous call to :cfunc:`PyThreadState_Clear`.

 .. cfunction:: PyThreadState* PyThreadState_Get()

    Return the current thread state.
-The interpreter lock must be held.
+The global interpreter lock must be held.
    When the current thread state is *NULL*, this issues a fatal error (so that the caller needn't check for *NULL*).

 .. cfunction:: PyThreadState* PyThreadState_Swap(PyThreadState *tstate)

    Swap the current thread state with the thread state given by the argument *tstate*, which may be *NULL*.
-The interpreter lock must be held.
+The global interpreter lock must be held.

 .. cfunction:: PyObject* PyThreadState_GetDict()